Xanfre/T2FMDML/T2FMDML/readme.txt

 Bloodsport
 The Bloody Flounder's Inn
 Bloody Ruins
-Book of Prophecy part 1: Dead Letter Box
+Book of Prophecy: Dead Letter Box
+Book of Prophecy: The Hidden City
 The Box
 Brawl in the Tombs
 Breaking the Stone